Working with Amazon S3 Objects

 The version ID is a string that Amazon S3 generates when you add an object to a bucket.
 For more information, see Object Versioning.

 An object value can be any sequence of bytes.
-Objects can range from zero to 5 TB in size.
+Objects can range in size from zero to 5 TB.
 For more information, see Uploading Objects.

 You can assign metadata, referred to as user-defined metadata, to your objects in Amazon S3.
 Amazon S3 also assigns system-metadata to these objects, which it uses for managing objects.
 For more information, see Object Key and Metadata.